1922 International Lawn Tennis Challenge

 The 1922 International Lawn Tennis Challenge was the 17th edition of what is now known as the Davis Cup.
 The tournament saw first-time entries from Italy and Romania.
 Australasia would storm through the preliminary round, but would fall to defending champions the United States in the challenge round.
-The final was played at the West Side Tennis Club in New York City, United States on 1–5 September.
+The final was played at the West Side Tennis Club in New York City, New York on 1–5 September.